nvaccess/nvda/projectDocs/dev/remote debugging.md

 ## You will need

-* Development machine: The machine with the [NVDA build environment], VS Code, and all required extensions installed.
+* Development machine: The machine with the [NVDA dev environment], VS Code, and all required extensions installed.
   This is where the copy of NVDA to be debugged will run.
   * To remotely debug NVDA, you must have the debug extension for the language you want to debug installed--[Python Debugger] for python and [C/C++] for C++.
     The [Python C++ Debugger] is recommended for debugging Python and C++ at the same time.